pnp/List-Formatting/view-samples/contenttype-format/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|December 19, 2018|Initial release
+1.1|January 9, 2019|Adjusted image src to use @currentWeb

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**